Shadow of a Doubt: Plot

 The two detectives confide in young Charlie that the picture they took of her uncle has been sent east for identification by a witness.
-News breaks that the other Merry Widow suspect was killed while being chased by police.
-Everyone assumes he was the actual murderer.
+News breaks that the other Merry Widow suspect was killed while being chased by police; everyone assumes he was the actual murderer.
 Uncle Charlie is delighted to be cleared, but young Charlie still suspects him.
 Later she falls down the back porch stairs, which she discovers were deliberately sabotaged.

 Uncle Charlie reveals he wants to settle down in Santa Rosa.
-Young Charlie is appalled, but he reminds her there is no proof that he is a killer since he has taken back the emerald ring with the initials.
+Young Charlie is appalled, but he reminds her there is no proof that he is a killer since he has taken back the emerald ring.
 Young Charlie says she will kill him if he stays.
-Later that night, Uncle Charlie leaves the car idling in the garage and traps Young Charlie inside with the car belching exhaust fumes.
-A neighbor hears her struggling and alerts the Newtons.
+Later that night, Uncle Charlie attempts to murder Young Charlie by trapping her in the garage while the car belches exhaust fumes, but a neighbor hears her struggling and alerts the Newtons.
 Uncle Charlie makes a show of saving her.

-Young Charlie finds the emerald ring in her uncle's room and puts it on.
+Young Charlie steals the emerald ring from her uncle's room and puts it on.
 When Uncle Charlie sees it on her finger, he abruptly announces he is leaving for San Francisco—coincidentally on the same train as Mrs. Porter, a rich widow.
 At the station, Uncle Charlie invites his niece on board to see his compartment.
 When the train starts to move, he stops her from leaving and explains he has to kill her because she knows too much.
-He tries to throw young Charlie from a train door, but she manages to change positions with him.
-Uncle Charlie then tells her to wait for the train to speed up and she pushes him into the path of an oncoming train, killing him.
+He tries to throw Young Charlie from a train door, but instead she manages to push him into the path of an oncoming train, killing him.

 At his funeral, Uncle Charlie is honored by the townspeople, who are unaware of his crimes.
-Young Charlie laments to one of the detectives that she knows he was the Merry Widow Murderer, but they resolve to keep Uncle Charlie's crimes a secret.
+Young Charlie laments to Jack that she knows he was the Merry Widow Murderer, but they resolve to keep Uncle Charlie's crimes a secret.